openvinotoolkit/openvino/docs/notebooks/263-latent-consistency-models-image-generation-with-output.rst

 repository <https://github.com/luosiallen/latent-consistency-model>`__.

 In this tutorial, we consider how to convert and run LCM using OpenVINO.
+An additional part demonstrates how to run quantization with `NNCF <https://github.com/openvinotoolkit/nncf/>`__ to speed up pipeline.

 **Table of contents:**

 - `Prerequisites <#prerequisites>`__
 - `Prepare models for OpenVINO format conversion <#prepare-models-for-openvino-format-conversion>`__